 When carrying out any repairs or servicing to the appliance, the relevant commissioning procedure must be undertaken to ensure the continued safe operation of the appliance.
-Particular attention should be made to ensure gas soundness, water soundness, and the electrical integrity of the appliance.
+Particular attention should be made to ensure gas soundness, water soundness and the electrical integrity of the appliance.

-7.2 APPLIANCE MODE OF OPERATION NOTE: there must be sufficient system water pressure (min.
+7.2 APPLIANCE MODE OF OPERATION

+NOTE: there must be sufficient system water pressure (min.
 0.5 bar) to ensure the water pressure switch is activated.
 If there is insufficient system pressure the pump and fan will be prevented from operating.

-7.2.1 SELECTOR SWITCH IN THE OFF POSITION When the selector switch is in the OFF position, there is no LED display or LED status indicator.
-The appliance will not respond to any heating/ HW requests.
+7.2.1 SELECTOR SWITCH IN THE OFF POSITION

+When the selector switch is in the OFF position, there is no LED display or LED status indicator.
+The divertor valve is in the DHW position.
+The appliance will not respond to any DHW or heating requests.